g-ford/cradle/part9/README.markdown

-Creating a Haskell Program
+Packageing a Haskell Program

 The preferred method for creating distributable Haskell packages, whether they are libraries or programs, is with [the Cabal](http://www.haskell.org/cabal/).
 The Cabal is a small wrapper around the build tools, and allows some standardised dependancy management, license distribution etc.

 ## Setting up our compiler to use Cabal

-Unfortunately the [mkcabal](http://hackage.haskell.org/package/mkcabal) package, which automates the creation of a basic cabal enabled haskell package, won't install under OS X Snow Leopard yet, so we are going to have to do this by hand.
+Unfortunately the [mkcabal](http://hackage.haskell.org/package/mkcabal) package, which automates the creation of a basic cabal enabled Haskell package, won't install under OS X Snow Leopard yet, so we are going to have to do this by hand.
 Don't worry - it's not that hard.

 Create the following as `lbach.cabal`.